testpointcorp/Vansah-API-Binding-Java/README.md

 - **remove_test_log**: POST API will will delete a test log identifier created from add_test_log & add_quick_test

 - **add_quick_test**: POST API adds a new test log sequence linked to the test log created by add_test_log endpoint.
-By calling this endpoint, you will create a new log entry in Vansah with the respective **overal** result.
+By calling this endpoint, you will create a new log entry in Vansah with the respective **overal** Result.
 (0 = N/A, 1= FAIL, 2= PASS, 3 = Not Tested).
 Quick_test is useful for test cases which there are no steps in the test script, where only the overal result is important.

 - **test_script**: Returns the test script for a given case_key.